aokolnychyi/sorting-min/README.md

 This repo contains sample implementations of basic sorting algorithms in Java and Scala.
 There are also some notes that I use to refresh my knowledge from time to time.
 Most of the notes are borrowed from the Internet or books and included here with references.
+Some Scala implementations are inspired by the [Scalacaster](https://github.com/vkostyukov/scalacaster) project.

 ## Bubble Sort